 "I know you're trying to communicate something to me with this;" I gestured towards the rose.
 "But…I would be nothing but an inconvenience to you," I said hoping to convince him to loose interest in me.
 "I had a nice enough abandon apartment before you came along."
 Still silence and his unyielding stare.
 "Come on, you hardly even talk to me, you must really like me," I said sarcastically hoping to manipulate him into saying something.
 He lifted himself up off the floor and joined me on the bed.
 And I flinched at how suddenly he moved.

 "I like you," He said delicately.
 I was surprised when he spoke and couldn't believe the nerve he had saying he liked me.
+How could he like me?
+He wasn't allowed to like me.
 I couldn't control what I was about to say.
 I was hoping that he'd see he was wrong.
-Hoping he'd let me leave.
 Hoping to talk sense to an insane person.

 "You act all creepy, don't let me leave, twist my arm.
 That's not 'like.'"
-He flashed me a look like, 'how dare you?'
+He flashed me a displeased look.
 "That's-" I said becoming angry making it difficult to find the right words.
 "That's demented.
 I was trying so hard to be nice to you.
 I put up with your silent game, your unwelcome touches and-" He put his hand over my mouth.

-Enraged at his nerve, I suddenly lashed out, knocking him off balance.
+Angered at his nerve, I suddenly lashed out, knocking him off balance.
 He fell back.
 I sprung out of bed and jumped up and over him.
 He grabbed my ankle in a vice grip causing me to fall.
 I turned and tried to kick him in the face.
-When he blocked and instantly perched on top of me.
+He easily blocked my kick and instantly perched on top of me.
 My arms covering me and my breath held.
-With my eyes tightly closed, I waited to be hit or killed.
+With my eyes tightly closed, shaking, waiting to be hit or killed.
 He watched my terror with his hands resting on his knees.
 His manner smooth and unaffected.
 He shook his head.

 "Tsk tsk tsk," he clicked his tongue at me.
 His eye brows raised and he sighed.
+"It's ok.
+Relax.
+I'm not going to hurt you."
 He surprised me when I felt his hands wrap around my wrists.
 I pulled away at first but he pulled my hands up to be enclosed in his.
 I chanced a look at him and he was looking at me curiously.